lollox1k/lollox1k.github.io/content/cash_drain_game.md

 - G has at least a perfect sink
 - Any cash configuration on G can reach zero cash in finite steps

 For what we said, it's easy to convince that with a perfect sink we can always find a strategy that fully drains the cash in a finite number of steps.
-For the converse, the crucial observation is that if we don't have a perfect sink, then we must have two disjoint cycles.
+For the converse, the crucial observation is that if we don't have a perfect sink, then for every node $x \in V$, we can find a cycle $C$ such that $x \notin C$.
 But cycles acts as a "trap" for cash: say that a cycles contains only positive cash.
 Then no matter what happens, by updating nodes of the cycles, you cannot push away all the cash.
 A tiny, vanishing fraction will always reamin trapped in there.
-Then, if we initialzie the cash putting all positive in a cycle, and all negative in another disjoint cycle, you can never obtain a full cancellation.
+Then, if we initialzie the cash putting all positive in a cycle, and all negative in another disjoint cycle, you can never obtain a full cancellation. !FIX!

 Having a perfect sink is an easy thing to check.
 But unfortunately, a very rare thing to observe, at least in for big graphs.

 But given a initial cash distribution, can we easily say if there exists a sequence that drain the cash in finite time?
 In the example without perfect sink, this is indeed the case: the genetic algorithm found it!
-[1, 4, 7, 4, 5, 4, 6, 4, 6, 7, 4, 1, 0, 7, 7, 6, 7, 2, 1, 6, 2, 6, 2, 3, 0, 4] (remove zero cash moves)
+[1, 4, 7, 4, 5, 4, 6, 4, 6, 7, 4, 1, 0, 7, 7, 6, 7, 2, 1, 6, 2, 6, 2, 3, 0, 4] (remove zero cash moves).